 A crucial task of companies big and small is to define their core values.
 In his contrarian management book The Art of Demotivation, E.L.
-Kersten defines these as “the values that are most important to the direction of the organization and the decision-making within it.”
-Management consultants Francis Goullart and James Kelley describe core values as “the essence of the corporate culture” and an “expression of its personality.”
+Kersten defines these as 'the values that are most important to the direction of the organization and the decision-making within it.'

-Which core values a company adopts (and how consistently they are adhered to) influence the future of that company and how customers, employees and stakeholders come to perceive it.
-Unfortunately, it is all too common for companies to profess allegiance to their core values while behaving in utter disregard of them.
-Consequently, many entrepreneurs now regard “core values” as synonymous with TPS reports, synergy and other Dilbert-esque platitudes.
+Which core values a company adopts (and how consistently they're adhered to) influence the future of that company and how customers, employees, and stakeholders come to perceive it.
+Unfortunately, it's all too common for companies to profess allegiance to their core values while behaving in utter disregard of them.
+Consequently, many entrepreneurs now regard 'core values' as synonymous with TPS reports, synergy, and other Dilbert-esque platitudes.